Demo

 • Facilitate and manage learning cohorts among model developers and contracted provider staff implementing the same model in order to strengthen practice, address challenges, and share lessons learned.

-• Represent DPS in internal and external working groups
+• Represent FSD in internal and external working groups.

 Note: Multiple Program Officers are needed for various programs as described below.
-Selected candidates for Program Officer will be reporting to one of the Directors on Community Based Strategies who each oversee a portfolio of various prevention programs.
+Selected candidates for Program Officer will be reporting to one of the Directors on the Program Design and Implementation team who each oversee a portfolio of various prevention programs.
 Applicants will be considered based on their tailored resumes/cover letters to indicate interest and experience and/or expertise in one or more of the following:

 • Special Medical Prevention Programs serve families in which a parent and/or child have medical needs and strive to reduce safety factors and risk elements within the family, which, if left unaddressed, would warrant foster care placement.
 The model is designed to connect families to long-term supports and services that can be sustained once participation in the prevention program has ended.
 Additionally, Special Medical assists terminally ill parents in identifying future permanency resources and preparing for the transfer of custody of their children.